 What is a quote?

-A price quote lists how much a project may cost before any work is started.
-A quote is more than an estimate.
-A quote is issued after you or a representative of your company has visited the site or spoken with the customer regarding their project needs.
-It includes accurate pricing for materials, plus labor costs, taxes and applicable discounts.
+A price quote lists project or product costs; it happens before you start work or deliver goods.
+A quote is more precise than an estimate.
+You’ll issue a quote after you or a company representative visits a work site or speaks with the customer about their needs.
+Quotes include accurate pricing for materials, labor costs, taxes and applicable discounts.

-A formal quote, which is always given in writing, should include the following:
+A formal quote is always given in writing.
+It should include the following: